Problems, Safety, and Best Practise

 1. Don’t panic.
 The commit is only local until you push.

-2. In GitHub Desktop, right-click the commit in History and choose Revert this Commit.
+2. In GitHub Desktop, right-click the commit in History and choose Undo commit.

 Callout